 Exports and innovations play a very important role in the Netherlands’ economy.
 Strong sectors include services, particularly in the financial sector, as well as trade, agriculture and industry.
 The manufacturing sector is often highly specialised.
-The Netherlands is the fifth-largest exporter in the world, with 70 percent of its exports going to the EU and 22 percent to Germany.
-The country is the second-largest exporter of agricultural produce in the world after the United States (94.5 billion euros in 2019).
-In 2019, the Netherlands was Germany’s most important trading partner in the EU for the third time in a row and its second-largest partner worldwide.
+The Netherlands is the fifth-largest exporter in the world (source: International Trade Centre), with 75 percent of its exports going to the EU and 22 percent to Germany.
+The country is the second-largest exporter of agricultural produce in the world after the United States (with a volume of 95.6 billion euro in 2020).
+In 2020, the Netherlands was Germany’s most important trading partner in the EU for the fourth time in a row and its second-largest partner worldwide.

 Bilateral cultural relations between Germany and the Netherlands are very intensive.
 There is close cooperation and exchange between organisations and people involved in vocational training, education, research and culture.
 Around 23,000 Germans study in the Netherlands.
 They account for 25 percent of all international students and are the largest group of students from abroad, ahead of those from Italy and China.